benedicto7/personal-projects/Face Mask Detection Vision AI/deep stream sdk/models/mask classifier/README.md

 # Mask Classifier

 ## Instructions

 In order to create the mask classifier which is the model used in deep stream sdk, open command prompt/terminal and type:
-To use a built and trained model from masker_model_comparison.ipynb, must convert the saved model to a .engine file.
+To use a built and trained model from masker_model_comparison.ipynb (creates .onnx file), must convert the saved model to a .engine file.
 In command prompt/terminal:

 1. pip install tf2onnx
 2. pip install pip==22.2.2